m4k3r-org/wp-cluster/readme.md

 Before running the following commands, please setup a new MySQL database calling it "edm_develop".
 You will also need to have [gsutil](https://cloud.google.com/storage/docs/gsutil), [wp-cli](http://wp-cli.org/gsutil) and [direnv]https://github.com/zimbatm/direnv) installed:

-Assuming your local site setup will be in ~/Sites/discodonniepresents.com:
+Assuming your local site setup will be in ~/Sites/discodonniepresents.com using the **develop** branch:
 ```
 cd ~/Sites/discodonniepresents.com
 echo "export WP_ENV=develop" >> .envrc